milanmueller/milanmueller.github.io/content/posts/learning-haskell-01.md

 <cmd> ::= metric <mcmd> | value <vcmd>
 ```
 I hope it's clear how this grammar can be used to build our two commands, even though it probably can not hold up to any standards of formal correctness.
-Our enum type should be defineable like `metric add "colors" enum ["red", "green", "blue"]`, that's what the weird pseudo-regex for `<type>` is supposed to encode.
+Our enum type should be definable like `metric add "colors" enum ["red", "green", "blue"]`, that's what the weird pseudo-regex for `<type>` is supposed to encode.

 Of course I also tried to design this little grammar in a way such that it could easily be extended in the future.